adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-03-Tensor-Basics.md

 $$

-Dot product is special case of Inner product, where both of tensors are vectors.
+The dot product is a special case of Inner product, where both tensors are vectors.

 `u` · `v` = u₁v₁ + u₂v₂ + ... + uₙvₙ

 ### Outer Product
-Given two tensors, outer product returns the tensor whose order is sum of the order of inputs.
+Given two tensors, the outer product returns the tensor whose order is the sum of the order of inputs.
 For rank-1 tensor(Vector):
 $$A\otimes B=A_i * B_j$$
-It will become a tensor of rank-2.
+It will become a tensor of rank 2.
 Example:
 A = [1,2,5,4], B=[5,0,2]